FAQs

 Who can play for Grapevine Lacrosse?

 GLA serves boys and girls in grades 9–12 who attend schools in Grapevine, Colleyville, HEB, and surrounding communities that do not have a high school lacrosse program.
-No prior lacrosse experience is required.

 I've never played lacrosse before.
 Can I still join?